schnitzi/rampart/README.md

 generate.
 Note this is a weaker test than testing against the resulting FEN positions, which include various flags that fully represent the board state.

+Moves that result in a checkmate do in fact generate the standard algebraic checkmate symbol `#` at the end of their move names, but in many move generators this is extra baggage that is not worth checking for at the move generation stage.
+There is no standard algebraic symbol for stalemate, so you won't be able to test for that.

 ### Type 3: Move rollbacks